-For more information about the efforts of members of the Society of St. Vincent de Paul (and for St. Vincent de Paul thrift stores) across the Diocese of Madison, please click here.
+For more information about the work of Society of St. Vincent de Paul (and for St. Vinny’s thrift stores) across the Diocese of Madison, please click here.
 Also, see the graphic at the bottom of this page for a listing of Madison Diocese parishes that host Society of St. Vincent de Paul member groups, known as “conferences.”

 For links to sites of some other member organizations of the Vincentian family, click here.